 With more topic-based blogs, it often makes sense to choose a blog name that incorporates your topic (for instance, the blog “Making Sense of Cents” is about personal finance).

-But with a personal blog, you won’t usually have a core “topic” to theme your blog around.
+But a personal blog doesn’t usually have a core “topic” around which to theme it.

 Some good options for naming your blog are:

-• Using your own name.
-A lot of the personal bloggers mentioned above do this, and it’s usually the simplest option – if your name is available as a domain name.
+- Using your own name.
+Many of the personal bloggers mentioned above do this, and it’s usually the simplest option if your name is available as a domain name.

-• Use a domain name generator to come up with a list of ideas.
-Some of them probably won’t make much sense, but you might well find that a few are good contenders.
+- Use a domain name generator to come up with a list of ideas.
+Some of them probably won’t make much sense, but you might find that a few are good contenders.

 Step 3.
 Getting Your Personal Blog Online (Web Hosting)

-Once you’ve come up with a name for your blog, and checked that it’s available as a domain name, it’s time to get your blog online.
+Once you’ve created a name for your blog and checked that it’s available as a domain name, it’s time to get it online.

 In almost all cases, I recommend that bloggers use self-hosted WordPress (WordPress.org).
 However, if you want to start a personal blog purely as a hobby or to try blogging out, you might prefer to use a totally free blogging site instead.